scolecite/mica-gd355/lectures/w1-assignments.md

 - Create the slide presentation using Reveal.js library. (no Keynote, Powerpoint, Google Slides...)
 - Download reveal.js library and set up a project first (folders and files)
 - Remove the default slides(`<section>s`) from `index.html` and replace with your own contents.
 The contents should be properly formatted using html tags.
 Pay attention to the hierarchy of the contents.
-- Try out different themes, different slide formats that Reveal.js offers. (ex. title slide, list, background-image, highlighting, etc.)
+- Try out different themes, different slide formats that Reveal.js offers. (ex. title slide, vertical slides, list, background-image, highlighting, etc.)
 - You can also add your own classes (to html) and styles (to css).
 - Use [Reveal.js website](https://github.com/hakimel/reveal.js/) to learn more about the library and how to use it.
 Look at `demo.html` for reference.
 - If you need a review on HTML/CSS, check out courses on [lynda.com](http://lynda.com), [Khan Academy](http:/khanacademy.com) or other sources.